pkusnail/EntryTask/README.md

 2. Horizontal scalablity when traffic surge
 3. Code extensibility when needed
 4. Avoid single point of failure
-5.

 #### Security
 1. Web interface will not directly connect to MySQL.
 For each HTTP request, web interface will send a TCP request to the TCP server, which will handle business logic and query the database.

-2. Login frequency check and IP check (such as MaxMind GeoIP2 Database)
+2. Login frequency check and IP check (such as MaxMind GeoIP2 Database),todo
-3. Login abnormal behavior warning ( such as abnormal region or device )
+3. Login abnormal behavior warning ( such as abnormal region or device ),todo
-4. Login behavior logging and analysis ( such as  cracking and web crawler)
+4. Login behavior logging and analysis ( such as hacking),todo

 ## Performance Requirement